-In general terms, employment sites in West Kent have been delivered.
 The market has been able to support investment in West Kent due to stable land and property prices and consistent levels of demand for property due to its high quality environment and proximity to the London catchment.
-Only in some circumstances has investment been required to bring these opportunities forward and the amount of investment required has not usually been significant.
+Small amounts of investment are often able to support high value development.